secretstartups/handbook/management/team-retrospectives/index.html.md

 1. **Decide what to do** - with the insights firmly in hand, it should be fairly easy to identify action items for the team.
 This could be things to change with our process, it could be things to experiment with in the next iteration, or any other number of things.
+Consider having team members vote on which things are most important to be acted upon.
 1. **Close the retrospective** - make sure everyone who participated receives positive feedback about how they helped create these results.
 Observe any surprising or unexpected results from the retrospective, which confirms that